-We can help both businesses and individuals bring architect negligence claims and guide you through the legal process.
-We have an experienced team of solicitors, led by Partners, Cathryn Selby and Daniel Brumpton, who are individuals recognised in the independently researched legal directories, who can help guide you through your complicated claim.
+At Nelsons, we can help both businesses and individuals bring architect negligence claims and guide you through the legal process.
+We have an experienced team of solicitors, led by Partners, Cathryn Selby and Daniel Brumpton, who are individuals recognised in independently researched legal directories, such as the Legal 500.

 We have acted in numerous claims against architects, for example:

 - We acted for an individual who instructed an architect to prepare and design plans for a large roof conversion.
 Only after work had begun was it apparent that the design/plans had been drafted incorrectly.
 Our client was forced to stop works and instruct a new architect to prepare new plans.
 This then necessitated a change to the agreed works at much greater cost.
 We were able to help our client in recovering that cost from the negligent architect.

 - We acted for an individual who instructed an architect to act as a supervisor in the build of a new property.
 The architect was also asked to certify the build at various stages and at the end, in the absence of NHBC approval.
 The architect approved the works in breach of duty as the property was not complete and various pieces of work were outstanding.
 We were able to successfully recover a sum of money for our client representing the cost of outstanding work that was required to the property.

 - We acted for an individual in a claim against his architect, builders and engineer in a dispute regarding substantial damage caused to a property when acrow props were removed from an extension causing the building to subside.

 For more information about our professional negligence services, contact a member of our team in Derby, Leicester or Nottingham via our online enquiry form or call 0800 024 1976 for a guaranteed response.